 Thai foreign income rules have also been subject to ongoing policy discussion and reform proposals.
 The legislative framework may continue to evolve.

-- Foreign currency received into a Wise account will be automatically converted into THB
+- Third-party foreign currency payments may be automatically converted into THB

-There is currently no specific published guidance from the Thai Revenue Department addressing this point.
+There is currently no specific published guidance from the Thai Revenue Department addressing this exact Wise structure.

 From a conservative compliance perspective, the following factors may be relevant:

-- The funds are converted into Thai Baht
+- Some non-THB payments may be automatically converted into Thai Baht

-- The transaction occurs within a locally supervised entity
+- The transaction may be processed within a locally supervised financial structure

 These features may make it more difficult to argue that the income remains entirely offshore.

-Others may argue that Wise operates as an e-money provider rather than a traditional Thai bank account and that the economic source of funds remains offshore pending clarification.
+Others may argue that Wise operates as an e-money provider rather than a traditional Thai bank account, and that holding a foreign currency balance within Wise is not the same as receiving funds into a Thai bank account.

 The position has not been formally clarified.
 We are seeking guidance from the Thai Revenue Department on this point.

-Until clearer guidance is issued, Thai tax residents receiving foreign income into Wise should consider whether such flows could be regarded as remittances for Thai tax purposes.
+Until clearer guidance is issued, Thai tax residents receiving or holding foreign income through Wise Thailand should consider whether such flows could be regarded as remittances for Thai tax purposes.

 Why the Tax Risk Is Now More Practical

-This does not mean that every Wise receipt will automatically be taxable in Thailand.
-The tax treatment will depend on the nature of the income, the user’s tax residence position and how the remittance rules are interpreted at the time.
+This does not mean every Wise transaction will automatically be taxable in Thailand.
+The tax treatment depends on the nature of the income, the user’s tax residence position, the source of funds and how the remittance rules are interpreted.

-However, for conservative planning, Thai tax residents should treat the change as potentially significant.
+However, for conservative planning, Thai tax residents using Wise to receive, hold or route foreign income should treat the change as potentially significant.

 Who Should Review Their Remittance Structure?